byuccl/Source_Level_OpenCL_Debug/README.md

 ### Modifying the Kernel File

-Add an "hlsDebugConfig.txt" file to the directory with the OpenCL file.
+Add an `hlsDebugConfig.txt` file to the directory with the OpenCL file.
 This file contains kernel names, and a buffer size.
 An example would be:

 KERNEL_NAME fetch